The Co-operative Life is an approved provider for Home Care Packages.

 Individuals are assessed by a professional assessor using a nationally consistent assessment framework.

-The Co-operative Life is an approved provider and can provide four levels of support:
+The Co-operative Life is an approved provider and can provide:

 Home Care Level 3 – intermediate care needs